PowerDNS/pdns/pdns/README-dnsdist.md

 TCP timeouts
 ------------

-By default, a 2 seconds timeout is enforced on the TCP connection from the client, meaning that a connection will be closed if the query can't be read in less than 2s or if the answer can't be sent in less than 2s.
+By default, a 2 second timeout is enforced on the TCP connection from the client, meaning that a connection will be closed if the query cannot be read in less than 2 seconds or if the answer cannot be sent in less than 2s.
 This can be configured with:
 ```
 > setTCPRecvTimeout(5)
 > setTCPSendTimeout(5)
 ```

-The same kind of timeouts is enforced on the TCP connections to the downstream servers.
+The same kind of timeouts are enforced on the TCP connections to the downstream servers.
-The default value of 30s can be modified by passing the `tcpRecvTimeout` and `tcpSendTimeout` parameters to `newServer`, with an additional `tcpConnectTimeout` parameter controlling the connection timeout (5s by default).
+The default value of 30 seconds can be modified by passing the `tcpRecvTimeout` and `tcpSendTimeout` parameters to `newServer`, with an additional `tcpConnectTimeout` parameter controlling the connection timeout (5s by default).
 If the TCP connection to a downstream server fails, `dnsdist` will try to establish a new one up to `retries` times before giving up.